-- 1. Discharge the CRT. - Remove the two yoke plugs (upper connectors) from the video board.
+- 1. Discharge the CRT. - 2.
+Remove the two yoke plugs (upper connectors) from the video board.
 Be careful not to injure the 25V capacitor directly above the second plug.
-These connectors can be difficult to remove. - E Remove the flyback transformer connector from the video board.
-Squeeze the release catches on the top and bottom of the connector and use a rocking motion to pull the connector free. - Remove the two Phillips screws that attach the video board to the CRT.
+These connectors can be difficult to remove. - 3.
+Remove the flyback transformer connector from the video board.
+Squeeze the release catches on the top and bottom of the connector and use a rocking motion to pull the connector free. - 4.
+Remove the two phillips head screws that attach the video board to the CRT.